charlo18/Game-creator/README.md

-# Game-creator
+# Open ai api implementation
-using the openAI api to auto-generate games
+to use : create a txt file called apiKey.txt and put your api key inside